ENCODE-DCC/encoded/docs/indexers.rst

     :types: On small indexing cycle, may contain '\@type's of changed objects in Postgres.
     :stats: This contains the raw stats from the response header for this indexer call.

-The followup indexers my report a slightly different set of values as not all values will be relevant to each of the indexers.
+The followup indexers may report a slightly different set of values as not all values will be relevant to each of the indexers.

 ------------------
 _indexer_state API